LingC2001/LOL-matchups-scraper/README.md

 Used to create a spreadsheet of normalised matchup win rate deltas.
 To generate the up-to-date spreadsheet, simply run the spreadsheetCreator script in the command line with the following args:

---key : one of [base, delta1, delta2]
+--key : one of [winrate, delta1, delta2]

 --patch : game patch version for the data, e.g. 15.2